netresearch/dhl-module-shipping-m2/README.md

 The following sections describe how to install the module source files, depending on the distribution format, to your Magento® 2 instance.

-#### Drop-In ####
-If you received a single ZIP file with no `composer.json` file included, extract its contents to the project root directory.
-The module sources should then be available in the following sub-directory:

-    app
-    └── code
-        └── Dhl
-            └── Shipping

 #### Artifact ####
 If you received multiple ZIP files with `composer.json` files included, move